nucliweb/avif-in-css/README.md

 > AVIF offers significant compression gains vs. JPEG and WebP, with a recent Netflix study showing 50% savings vs. standard JPEG and > 60% savings on 4:4:4 content

+Take a look to the demo site [avif-in-css.netlify.app]
 ## How works?

 You add `require('avif-in-css')` to your JS bundle and write CSS like: